dillionverma/ai-fns/README.md

 ## After

-✨ Use ai-fns to automatically generate the schema for your function and pass it to ChatGPT
+✨ Use `ai-fns` to automatically generate a schema for your function and pass it to ChatGPT

 ```ts
 import openai, { OpenAI } from "openai";